CityOfBoston Official An official website of the City of Boston

 How does an lAG get assembled?

-1. The developer submits a Letter of Intent to the BPDA, informing the agency that the developer intends to begin the Article 80 process.
+1. The developer submits a Letter of Intent, to signal that informing the agency that the developer intends to begin the Article 80 process.

-6. The developer then adheres to all Article 80 and BPDA public review requirements, including a community meeting within the impacted area.
+5. The developer then adheres to all Article 80 public review requirements, including a community meeting within the impacted area.

-7. The lAG participates in the BPDA's Scoping Session on the project and offers suggestions to the BPDA on the project impacts and appropriate mitigation.
+6. The lAG participates in a Scoping Session on the project and offers suggestions to the staff on the project impacts and appropriate mitigation.

-8. Prior to final execution, the BPDA provides copies of the draft Cooperation Agreement to members of the lAG for review and comment.
+7. Prior to final execution, the staff provides copies of the draft Cooperation Agreement to members of the lAG for review and comment.

 What if I am not on the IAG?